suyzxy/Capstone-Project/docs/source/index.rst

    :hidden:
    :caption: Contents:

-   1. Connecting to Test Server.md
+   1. Connecting to Test Server
-   2. Installing DeepLabCut on your computer.md
+   2. Installing DeepLabCut on your computer